Community Service Work-Study

 Jobs under the Community Service Work-Study Program are unlike other MIT jobs in that you will not be filling out a time card online.
 Remember to fill out your time sheet with your supervisor every time you work, and be sure to sign it!
 Time sheets must be faxed to the Public Service Center, 617-258-9357, no later than 3 p.m. on Fridays by your employer.
 If you work on weekends, time sheets can be faxed by Monday at 10 a.m. at the absolute latest.
 There is no stretching these deadlines because the electronic payroll system shuts down every Monday.

-Through the work-study program, the Federal government pays 75% of your wage, while the employer is responsible for the remaining 25%.
+Through the work-study program, the Federal government pays 75% of your wage, while the employer is responsible for the remaining 25% plus an 8% employee-benefits charge during the summer.
 MIT pays students their full wage each week, and the agency reimburses MIT on a monthly basis.
 Your wages will be deposited in your bank account by 9 a.m. on Fridays.

 Here are some important things to remember when you are working: